Brock Purdy throws 4 TD passes to lead the 49ers past the Cowboys 42-10

 SCORING STREAK

-McCaffrey scored on a 1-yard run in the second quarter after losing a fumble near the goal line earlier in the game.
+Christian McCaffrey scored on a 1-yard run in the second quarter after losing a fumble near the goal line earlier in the game.
 It was the 14th straight game he has scored a TD in the regular season or playoffs.
-The only players with longer streaks are Lenny Moore (17 games), O.J.
+The only players in NFL history with longer streaks are Lenny Moore (17 games), O.J.
 Simpson (15) and John Riggins (15).

 INJURIES/INACTIVES

 Cowboys: LB Leighton Vander Esch (neck) left in the fourth quarter. ...
 CB C.J.
-Goodwin (shoulder) and Turpin (ankle) left the game in the first half and didn’t return.
+Goodwin (shoulder) and Turpin (ankle) left in the first half and didn't return.

 49ers: LG Aaron Banks (biceps) left in the second half.